GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ### `self` Variable
 The `self` variable is a conventional name to indicate an instance itself.
-Placing `self` on variables or functions bounds them to an object, thus declares as attributes and methods.
-These attributes and methods can be accessed only from the instance.

-Variables and functions without `self` are local variables and functions inside the instance and are not accessible.
-Attempting to do so results "AttributeError".
+Placing `self` on variables or functions bounds them to an object, thus declaring them as attributes and methods.
+These attributes and methods are only accessible from an instance.
+Variables and functions without `self` are local variables and functions, which results in "AttributeError" when an attempt to access.

 ```python
 # CREATING CLASS